 - Large Mixing Bowl – This large mixing bowl has a spout for pouring your pancakes into the pan.

-Keto Low Carb Pancakes Recipe with Almond Flour & Coconut Flour:
+The Best Keto Pancake Recipe with Almond Flour & Coconut Flour:

 - After further testing and reader feedback, this recipe was slightly updated on March 29, 2018 to make it even better!
 Above is the new version.
 The changes were adding avocado oil, reducing eggs by 1, and reducing almond milk slightly.
 So now, they are more flavorful and not egg-y.
 If you want the old version, use 6 eggs, 6-8 tbsp almond milk, and omit the avocado oil.